apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/BROKER LOAD.md

             read_properties:

             Used to specify some special parameters.
-            Syntax：
+            Syntax:
             [PROPERTIES ("key"="value", ...)]

             You can specify the following parameters:

-              line_delimiter： Used to specify the line delimiter in the load file.
+              line_delimiter:  Used to specify the line delimiter in the load file.
 The default is `\n`.
 You can use a combination of multiple characters as the column separator.

-              fuzzy_parse： Boolean type, true to indicate that parse json schema as the first line, this can make import more faster,but need all key keep the order of first line, default value is false.
+              fuzzy_parse:  Boolean type, true to indicate that parse json schema as the first line, this can make import more faster,but need all key keep the order of first line, default value is false.
 Only use for json format.

               jsonpaths: There are two ways to import json: simple mode and matched mode. simple mode: it is simple mode without setting the jsonpaths parameter.
 In this mode, the json data is required to be the object type.
 For example: